Compare the Best Electricity Rates in Texas for January 2023

 The biggest advantage of fixed-rate energy plans is that your electricity rates remain the same for the plan’s duration.
-Weather events such as flooding, sub-zero temperatures, storms and other events that can disrupt energy supply will not fluctuate your electricity rates.
+Weather events such as flooding, sub-zero temperatures, storms, and other events that can disrupt the energy supply will not fluctuate your electricity rates.

-Variable-rate plans and the electricity rates you pay can change on a monthly and even day-by-day basis.
-Normal fluctuations in the price you pay per kilowatt-hour kWh reflect the prices in the wholesale energy markets and are based on many factors.
-These factors include but are not limited to weather events, energy source supply and demand, energy supply and demand variables, etc.
+Variable-rate plans and the electricity rates you pay can fluctuate on a monthly and even day-by-day basis.
+Normal fluctuations in the price you pay per kilowatt-hour kWh reflect the prices in the wholesale energy markets and are based on several factors.
+These factors include but are not limited to weather events, energy source, energy supply, and demand variables, etc.

 Renewable Energy Plans

-Solar energy, wind energy, biogas energy and many other green solutions are used as a power source in electricity generation.
+Solar energy, wind energy, biogas energy, and many other green solutions are used as a power source in electricity generation.
 In Texas, 25.9% of total electricity comes from renewable sources other than hydroelectric, 0.4% comes from hydroelectric, and 9.9% comes from nuclear.
-Although nuclear is a non-renewable source for electricity generation, many states still keep their nuclear plants up and running because they release no CO2.
+Although this is a non-renewable source of electricity generation, many states still keep their nuclear fission plants up and running because they release no CO2.

-Prepaid plans are the best solution for those who know exactly how much energy they will use in a certain month.
-Before the month starts, you pay for expected usage and then enjoy the fixed amount of electricity for that month.
+Prepaid energy is the best solution for those who know exactly how much energy they will use in a certain month.
+Before the month starts, you pay for expected usage and then use the fixed amount of electricity for that month.
 Prepaid energy plans are gaining in popularity because they allow you great flexibility and no minimum contract duration.
 What you pay is what you spend.

 Time of Use

-Time of Use energy plans change their electricity rate throughout the day.
+Time of Use energy plans fluctuates their rates throughout the day.
 The price of the energy is updated several times every hour, in general in 5-minute intervals.
 These plans do not provide a fixed rate but are a great way to save on your electric bill.

-Average Billing allows you to always pay the same price for your electricity.
-Many companies offer average billing, and the price you pay is calculated based on your average monthly usage.
-This allows you to always pay the same amount of money for different electricity usage that can be seen as the seasons fluctuate.
+Average Billing allows you to always pay the same rate.
+Many providers offer average billing, and the price you pay is calculated based on your average monthly usage.
+This allows you to always pay the same amount of money for different electricity usage which can be seen as the seasons fluctuate.

 Your electricity bill is calculated by taking your annual electricity usage and then dividing it by 12.
-This is the price you pay every month.
+This is the price you pay monthly.
 Adjustments are made once a year, usually in October.
 These plans are a great solution for those who want to have fixed electricity expenses.

 If you’ve paid more electricity than you’ve used, you are eligible for compensation.
 If you’ve used more than you’ve paid, you pay the difference, and the energy price per month is recalculated for the next year.

-A Pay-as-You-Go electricity plan is similar to a prepaid electricity plan.
-Although many companies see them as the same kind of plan, there could be small differences.
-Namely, funds in a prepaid plan are usually deposited for the same amount of energy every month.
+This electricity plan is similar to a prepaid electricity plan.
+Although many power providers see them as the same kind of plan, there could be small differences.
+Namely, funds in a prepaid energy plan are usually deposited for the same amount of energy every month.

-With a Pay-as-you-go electricity plan, you always have the same electricity rates but are free to estimate your energy usage for that particular month.
+With this type of electricity plan, you always have the same electricity rates but are free to estimate your energy usage for that particular month.
 You deposit funds into your account, and once you start using the electricity, the funds are used to pay for it.
 Once you’re low on funds, your energy company sends you a message or an email to inform you that you need to top off your balance.

 No Deposit Options

-There are many pros and cons to no-deposit prepaid plans.
-The pros include no deposit, bill control through upfront payments and energy usage monitoring in real-time.
-The cons include upfront payments, automatic shut-offs and a higher average electricity rate.
+There are many pros and cons to no-deposit plans.
+The pros include no deposit, bill control through upfront payments, and energy usage monitoring in real-time.
+The cons include upfront payments, automatic shut-offs, and a higher average electricity rate.
 Energy companies will, in general, let you know before you’ve spent the electricity you’ve prepaid.

 Business Energy Plans

-The Lone Star state is home to a large number of thriving businesses, including well-known Texas natives, such as AT&T, American Airlines, JCPenney, Dell, and many others.
+The Lone Star state is home to many thriving businesses, including well-known Texas natives, such as AT&T, American Airlines, JCPenney, Dell, and many others.
 If you have a business of your own, Texas has got your energy needs covered.

 As a business, you probably want to contact the supplier directly to discuss your individual energy requirements and get a quote.
-You can find the contact details for the commercial customer service team of any retail energy provider on the Power to Choose website.
-Get in touch, either by phone or email and they will be happy to design a tailored energy rate for you.
+You can find the contact information for the commercial customer service team of any retail energy provider on the Power to Choose website.
+Get in touch, either by calling or sending an email and they will be happy to design a tailored energy rate for you.

 Alternative Energy Solutions in Texas

-Because of its size and natural resources, Texas has got a tremendous potential to generate renewable power.
+Because of its size and natural resources, Texas has got tremendous potential to produce renewable power.
 The state has twice surpassed its sustainability goals and it now generates more wind power than California.
 Some Texas towns, such as Georgetown power themselves entirely on renewable energy.
-It is therefore not surprising that Texans have a number of options on how to express their love for our planet:
+It is therefore not surprising that Texans have many options on how to express their love for our planet: